AdaCore/uwrap/documentation/language_templates.rst

 Inheritance
 -----------

-A template inheriting from another template will inherit from all its fields.
+A template inheriting from another template will call its parent command before its own.
 It will however be a distinct type - in particular a given node can be wrapped with both a parent and its child templates, as well as different siblings.
-For
-example:
+For example:

 .. code-block:: text